Deltares/dfm_tools/README.md

 Installation
 --------
 - download Anaconda 64 bit Python 3.7 from https://www.anaconda.com/distribution/#download-section (miniconda is probably also sufficient, but this is not yet tested)
-- install it with the recommended settings, but check 'add Anaconda3 to my PATH enviroment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
+- install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
 - install dfm_tools from github:
 	- open command window (or anaconda prompt)
 	- ``conda create --name dfm_tools_env python=3.7 git spyder -y`` (creating a venv is recommended, but at least do ``conda install git`` if you choose not to)